 A Biosecure Future for the West and Its Allies

 New frontier technologies will decide the next great power contest.
+AI is obvious, but biology will shape the future.

 We’ve defended